XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started-developer/use-dapps.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Build a dApp using XYO
+# Use XYO dApps

 Let's discover **XYO Platform in less than 5 minutes**.